Skip to main content

 Pitch accent is only one tree in the Japanese language forest

-Let's be honest: it's easy to fall down the pitch accent rabbit hole.
-You start noticing every subtle pitch variation, obsessing over whether that "ame" you just said was perfectly atamadaka, and mentally cataloging the pitch patterns of every new word you learn.
+It's easy to fall down the pitch accent rabbit hole.
+You start noticing every subtle variation, obsessing over whether that "ame" was perfectly atamadaka.
+But becoming too fixated can actually hinder your overall development.

 The Danger of Over-Optimization

-2. Clear communication: Can they understand what you're trying to say?
+• Clear communication: Can they understand your intent?

 The Reality Check